nikomatsakis/rust-name-resolution-algorithm/README.md

 **Why do explicit items created by macros NOT shadow globs?**

 This is to avoid time-travel-like paradoxes that can otherwise occur when expanding macros.

-This is required for the algorithm to support glob imports of macros.
-The problem case is when we have a macro found witha path like `self::a::b!`.
-Suppose that the module has a `use foo::*;` which was the origin of the module `a`.
-But then the macro generates a module `b` as well.
-Now we are in a quandry: to load the macro in the first place, we had to use the `b` from the glob, but that `b` was shadowed by code that the macro generated.
-There are various ways to resolve this, but banning duplicates seems like the simplest and easiest to understand solution.
-Some other possibilities:
+The problem case is when we have a macro found with a path like `a::b!`.
+Suppose that the containing module has a `use foo::*;` which was the origin of the module `a`.
+But then the macro *generates* a module `a` as well.
+Now we are in a quandry: to load the macro in the first place, we had to use the `a` from the glob, but that `a` was shadowed by code that the macro generated.
+This is bad because that shadowed item should have *taken precedence* over the `a` we got from the glob, but we can't go back and *undo* the macro expansion we already did!
+So we call it an error.
-- macros cannot be imported through globs; seems like a shame, I might have a whole family of macros I would like to make use of.
-- macro-generated names have lowest precedence of all; complex and probably not a solution.
-I suspect you can just concoct examples of macro-generating-macros that get into the same situation.

-The prototype does also make `use` statements behave more like regular items.
-In particular, a `use` statement in a parent module can be referenced by child modules (iow, a `use` is the same as a `pub use`, but that it is not public outside the module).
-This is not how Rust works today but is largely backwards compatible I thik.
-It is also probably something we could change in the algorithm if we wanted.
+Now, there are other ways to resolve this.
+One would be to take a "mutable view" on the set of bindings.
+That is, when a module expands, we only consider the names that were in scope *at the time of expansion*, which might later change.
+I wanted to avoid this because it introduces *ordering* between macro expansions -- that is, suppose I have to two macro expansions in a row, like `foo!(); bar!();`.
+Now if I expand `foo` first, it may generate names that would conflict with expanding `bar` -- but it would have been fine if I had just expanded `bar` first!
+I want to preserve the Rust-y notion that the order of declaration for items doesn't matter.

+Another way of looking at is in terms of the expanded form I described in the question about correctness: a mutable view means that the "correctness" property of this expanded form would be a lot more complex, because we would have to reason not about all the bindings we see, but the bindings that were visible at the time of expansion.

+Another way to go about this would be to define some more complex notion of what bindings are visible.
+For example, perhaps the bindings declared by macros are not visible to each other.
+But this seems bound to lead to problems.

+That said, the current rule I implemented strikes me as a mild refactoring hazard as well.
+For example, if I have some explicit items, and I refactor them into a macro, I may find I now get conflicts with globs that were working fine before.
+To help resolve this, it might be nice to support the ability to explicitly exclude names from globs by writing something like `use crate_x::{* - Foo - Bar}` (this might be nice in any case.
+But that's for another day.
+Another option might be including annotations on macros to help make it clear what names they will define, but this seems likely to be quite a burden, particularly if names are defined programmatically.